Frequently asked questions

 Eligible patients are required to have a Mental Health Treatment Plan and be located in a rural and remote area, namely, Modified Monash Model areas 4-7.
 To find out if you are located in an eligible area, please visit the MMM locator, select the ‘MMM classification’ and enter the location.

-Can I still access telehealth if I do not live in a rural or remote area?
+Can I still access online sessions if I do not live in a rural or remote area?

 Are you registered with NDIS?

 We’re proud to run on time so you can plan your day effectively.